 FRANK GALATI (2004): An internationally known actor, director, screenwriter, and playwright, he has shed new light on the works of Gertrude Stein.
-He has been an ensemble member of the Steppenwolf Theatre Company since 1985 and Goodman Theatre associate director since 1986.
+He has been an ensemble member of the Steppenwolf Theatre Company since 1985 and a Goodman Theatre associate director since 1986.
 He is also a professor emeritus at Northwestern University.

-MARTIN GAPSHIS (2007): He is a leader and role model for Chicago's LGBT communities, noted not only for a wide range of philanthropic and fundraising efforts-benefiting Center on Halsted, the AIDS Foundation of Chicago, and a range of other organizations-but also for his ever-present humility and the depth of his kind and generous spirit.
+MARTIN GAPSHIS (2007, now deceased): He was a leader and role model for Chicago's LGBT communities, noted not only for a wide range of philanthropic and fundraising efforts-benefiting Center on Halsted, the AIDS Foundation of Chicago, and a range of other organizations-but also for his ever-present humility and the depth of his kind and generous spirit.
+Born in Chicago in 1946, he died here of a heart attack on Aug.
+30, 2010.